Ciavarella/mpm-extension-vscode/README.md

 You need to have Spotify installed on your device.

-To download Spotify you can go to: https://www.spotify.com
+To download Spotify, click here: [Spotify](https://www.spotify.com 'Spotify')

 ## Extension Settings